-Your Jobcentre Plus adviser can give you more information about programmes that can help you prepare for, find and stay in work.
+Your Jobcentre Plus work coach can give you more information about programmes that can help you prepare for, find and stay in work.

 This provides support, work experience and training for up to 2 years to help people find and stay in work.